 Chrome vs Apple – the technology series

-With the new year here, you’re probably starting to review your devices and whether they’re right for you at your school or MAT.
+With the new year here, you’re probably starting to review your devices and whether they’re right for you at your school/district.
 In the last of our technology series, we’ll compare using Chromebooks and iPads in the classroom.

 Chromebooks vs iPads

-Chromebooks, as you already know, are making a dent in the education market, but we can’t forget how Apple is utilised more heavily in primary schools.
+Chromebooks, as you already know, are taking the US education market by a storm, but how are Apple making their dent?
 Supporting the Pencil stylus and keyboard add-ons, the iPad is said to do anything a traditional laptop can, as does a Chromebook, so which is the best device for you?